 A ‘subscriber’ is the term applied to the first members (shareholders or guarantors) of a private limited company.
-They add their names to the memorandum of association during the company formation process.
+Their names are added to the memorandum of association during the company formation process.
 By doing so, they are agreeing to form, and become part of, the company.
 Their names are also added to the public Companies House register and will remain there (and on the memorandum) even if they leave the company.

 Any person or corporate body who becomes a shareholder after company formation is not a subscriber.
 They are simply referred to as a ‘shareholder’, ‘member’, or ‘owner’.
 Regardless of whether a shareholder becomes a member during or after incorporation, they may also be a Person with Significant Control (PSC).